 The Fort McDowell Yavapai Nation’s ongoing mission is to aid in the economic development and the expansion of direct services to meet the changing needs of all tribal members while preserving traditional values and at the same time benefiting and supporting its neighbors, the greater East Valley and Scottsdale areas.

 “We broke ground on Friday, June 29th 2018 on a new casino and openned a new chapter in the modern history of the Fort McDowell Yavapai Nation.
 Our tribe has overcome many challenges just to be here today.
 Our path has been difficult, but the obstacles we’ve endured have only made us stronger.
 We may be the smallest tribe in the Valley, but we built the first high stakes bingo hall in the Phoenix area three decades ago and today we are taking another huge leap forward.
 This exciting project will set a new standard for quality entertainment in the Northeast Valley while providing economic security to our tribal government.
 We’re thankful that our past success enables us to make this investment in the future of our tribe and our region,” said Bernadine Burnette, Fort McDowell Yavapai Nation Tribal Council President.

-Construction has begun and the casino is expected to be complete and open to the public by spring 2020.
+Construction has begun and the casino is expected to be complete and open to the public by Summer 2020.

 SCROLL THROUGH ARTIST RENDERINGS:

 Watch The Video

 WATCH OUR PROGRESS:

 “Topping-Out Ceremony” Marks Debut of New We-Ko-Pa Casino Resort Name and Logo